mapariel/portfolio/README.md

 ### Work on the frontend

 Now the backend is ready, we are going to launch it with docker-compose.
-There will be two containers, one for postrgresql and one for Django backend.
+There will be two containers, one for Postrgresql and one for Django backend.

 `docker-compose -f backend.yml up --build --detach`